[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 Author bio

-Mikhail Komin is editor at the independent Russian newspaper Novaya Gazeta Europa, currently a resident journalist at EUobserver, thanks to an EU commission project supported by the Service for Foreign Policy Instruments.
+Mikhail Komin is editor at independent Russian newspaper Novaya Gazeta Europe, and currently a resident journalist at EUobserver, thanks to a European Commission project supported by the Service for Foreign Policy Instruments.